google/llvm-propeller/clang/docs/UsersManual.rst

   values "all" and "list=arg", each basic block or a subset of basic blocks can be placed in its own unique section.

-  Basic block sections allows the linker to reorder basic blocks which enables link-time optimizations like whole program inter-procedural basic block reordering.
+  Basic block sections allow the linker to reorder basic blocks and enables link-time optimizations like whole program inter-procedural basic block reordering.